thutahw/tp/docs/UserGuide.md

 Baymax is a Command Line Interface (CLI) focused desktop application that helps you to manage patient appointments using just the keyboard itself, no fiddling with the mouse needed!
 The main features include:

-1. Managing appointments -- scheduling new appointments, changing appointments, cancelling appointments, marking appointments as done etc.
+1. Managing appointments - scheduling new appointments, changing appointments, cancelling appointments, marking appointments as done etc.
-2. Managing patient information -- phone number, special remarks etc.
+2. Managing patient information - phone number, special remarks etc.
-3. Viewing appointments in a calendar format
+3. Viewing appointments in a calendar format.

-And all this can be done easily with just a few keystrokes!
+All of these can be done easily with just a few keystrokes!
 Baymax's distinguishing feature is our special built-in calendar view -- it shows you how busy a particular day or week is at a glance, so that you can help patients make quick decisions on the ground!
 What are you waiting for?
 Head on to Section 2, “Quick Start”!